abre0101/FootballTournament/README.md

 # tournament-manager
 Web platform for creation and management of football tournaments.
 The system is capable of automatic generation and schedule of tournament games.
-Developed within the scope of Databases course from University of Coimbra.
+Developed within the scope of php course from Debremarkos University.

 ## Table of Contents
 - [Getting Started](#getting-started)